jawahar-shazab/docs/docs/api.md

 GET /v1/agents/agentStartMLEngine/:agentId
 ```

-Starts the machine learning engine for a specific agent.
+Starts the machine learning engine for a specific agent, enabling it to process data and perform machine learning-based tasks.

 #### 15. Stop ML Engine